Eramet Group makes good use of Geovariances’ competencies

 “Isatis development responds to the industrial demand for adapted estimation procedures”

-These needs require local recoverable ore estimation techniques based on non-linear, simulations and multivariate geostatistical methods that geologists in charge of estimates must take ownership through training, seminars and sharing of experiences.
-It is in this context that Geovariances is acting in improving constantly the current software Isatis, developing new modules as G2DC and S2RM, in response to the industrial demand, and adapting the estimation procedure based on specific problems encountered.
-The means are research developments in consortium framework, applied studies in the context of industrial requests, organization of specific trainings on site.
+These needs require local recoverable ore estimation techniques based on non-linear, simulations and multivariate geostatistical methods that geologists in charge of estimates must take ownership through training, seminars, and sharing of experiences.
+It is in this context that Geovariances is acting in improving constantly the current software Isatis, developing new modules such as G2DC and S2RM, in response to the industrial demand, and adapting the estimation procedure based on specific problems encountered.
+The means are research developments in a consortium framework, applied studies in the context of industrial requests, and the organization of specific training on-site.

-Several recent examples of studies developed or performed by Geovariances on Eramet’ subsdidiaries may be noticed as:
+Several recent examples of studies developed or performed by Geovariances on Eramet’s subsidiaries may be noticed as:

 - Estimation of recoverable resources using the Local Uniform Conditioning on a Mn project (Eramet South Africa);

-- Risk analysis study and optimization of processing using conditional simulations and scenario reduction on a lateritic nickel mines (Société Le Nickel SLN);
+- Risk analysis study and optimization of processing using conditional simulations and scenario reduction on a lateritic nickel mine (Société Le Nickel SLN);

 - Estimation of global Mn resources located on ore deposits characterized by problematic geometries (Comilog SA).